jouwdan/tutors-final-project/README.md

 Alongside the monorepo, I decided to put time into building out a design system for the Tutors project.
 This was done to provide a consistent user experience across all of the Tutors applications and to make it easier for developers to contribute to the project.
 Thus, the `tutors-ui` package was created.
 In order to fill out this package with components, I taken an [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) approach to the design system.
 This approach involved breaking down the design system into smaller components, which could then be combined to create more complex components.
 This approach allowed for a more modular design system, which can be easily extended and modified in the future.

-In order to display the components of the design system, I created a [Storybook instance](https://ui.tutors.dev) for the `tutors-ui` package.
-I initially looked into alternatives to Storybook, and came across Vitebook - but this ended up being depracated and stopped being maintained after I started working with it, so I settled on Storybook as it is a leader in this space it made sense to go with it as it is well established.

 # Hacktoberfest 2022

-Come the end of September 2022, the Tutors repo was ready for participants to come on board during Hacktoberfest, an event which attracts ans encourages developers to work on Open Source projects, with companies giving out free swag for participants.
+Come the end of September 2022, the Tutors repo was ready for participants to come on board during Hacktoberfest, an event which attracts and encourages developers to work on Open Source projects, with companies giving out free swag for participants.
 It was an ideal opportunity to get the word out about the Tutors project and to attract new contributors to the project.
 I worked with Eamonn to create a list of issues for contributors to work on during Hacktoberfest.
 These issues were a mix of bug fixes, feature requests and documentation improvements.

 # GDG Glasgow 2022